DigiBP/Team-Ricola/README.md

 ___________

 ### Scenario
+Scenario 1: Ordering medication 💊
-The patient goes to the doctor and receives a prescription for their medication.
-The order can be triggered by communicating with our chatbot.
-The pharmacy checks whether they have the medication and checks it using the dual control principle, then packs the medication and delivers it to the patient accordingly.
+The patient goes to the doctor and receives a prescription for his medication.
+On the way home, the patient can order the medication by communicating with our chatbot.
+The pharmacy checks whether it has the medication in stock and checks it using the dual control principle, then packs it and delivers it to the patient accordingly.

+Scenario 2: Booking an appointment/ teleconsult 👩🏻‍⚕️👨🏽‍⚕️ The patient is not feeling well and decides to arrange an appointment with the pharmacy via the chatbot.
+To do this, he opens the chatbot and enters his available day and selects the appropriate time.
+When a suitable appointment is found, the patient can choose between a face-to-face or virtual appointment (teleconsult).
+The appointment is confirmed by sending an email to the pharmacy and patient.

 ## Fully automated process